cameraui/docs/plugins/homekit.md

 - **Port and mDNS advertiser.** Advanced networking options; the defaults are usually fine.
 - **Reset pairing.** Generate a new code and re-add the camera if pairing breaks.

+The plugin's own settings hold the same set for the sensor bridge: its QR code, PIN, port, mDNS advertiser, and a **Reset Bridge Pairing** button.

 ## Good to know

-- Each camera is its own HomeKit accessory, not one shared bridge, so you add them one at a time.
+- Each camera is its own HomeKit accessory, so you add cameras one at a time.
+Standalone sensors share the one bridge and only need a single pairing.
 - Cameras that support two-way audio can be talked to from the Home app.
-- The sensors that come across into Home are the ones assigned to the camera: motion, doorbell, battery, light, contact, siren, security system and switch.